Risk Management | | Claudio Tartaglia | 5 min read

 The Old Playbook Is Broken

-When a natural disaster disrupts semiconductor shipments in a critical region, most procurement teams do what they always do: scramble.
+When a disruption hits a critical supply corridor, most procurement teams do what they always do: scramble.
 Phones ring.
 Spreadsheets multiply.
 Suppliers get terse emails.
-The response is fast, but it's still a response.
+The response is fast, but it is still a response.

-That's the defining failure of traditional supply chain risk management.
+That is the defining failure of traditional supply chain risk management.
 It waits for the fire before reaching for the hose.
 In a world where geopolitical shocks, climate events, and supplier insolvencies arrive without warning, reactive is no longer a strategy.
-It's a liability.
+It is a liability.

-The organizations pulling ahead aren't just managing risk.
-They're engineering resilience, before disruption hits.
+The organizations pulling ahead are not just managing risk.
+They are engineering resilience before disruption hits.

-"AI tools don't deliver resilience.
+"AI tools do not deliver resilience on their own.
 Procurement teams that restructure their workflows around AI-generated insights do."

 Where Most Teams Get It Wrong